DavidDexterCharles/MHPAUTH/ReadMe.md

 -
 ## Running the tests

-- When `npm run test` is executed the following command "`env NODE_ENV=test jest --coverage --watchAll --verbose`" is run that tells jest that the environment we are testing in is a test environment ( which will cause the tests to read/write to the test database :myhealthpasstest)
+- When `npm run test` is executed the following command "`env NODE_ENV=test jest `" is run that tells jest that the environment we are testing in is a test environment ( which will cause the tests to read/write to the test database :myhealthpasstest)

 - Sample Test Runs Output Below (note below results though test user lockout says to do , the functionality has been enabled in the authcontroller):